The Benefits of Maca Root for Hormonal Health & VitalityReading Time: 7 minutes

 It can take two or three weeks before you may notice the full benefits of maca.
 It is also recommended to only take maca daily for a few months and then take a break from it for a month or so before resuming consumption again.

-Health experts recommend avoiding maca under the following conditions:
+Some health experts recommend avoiding maca under the following conditions.
+Please consult with your own healthcare provider if:

 - you are between the ages of 15 and 35, have a good, mainly plant-based diet, and don’t have mood swings, fluid retention, or any of the symptoms of PMS